-It also contains naturally occurring astaxanthin and Vitamin E which provide antioxidant protection to the oil itself, preventing rancidity.
+It also contains naturally occurring astaxanthin that provides antioxidant protection to the oil itself, preventing rancidity.

 Krill Oil is the most bioavailable source of Omega 3, offering a unique composition of EPA and DHA mostly carried on phospholipids (with fish oil it is carried on fatty acids)and esterified astaxanthin .
 Krill Omega 3 phospholipids contain mostly phosphatidylcholine with EPA/DHA attached There are a total of 69 choline containing phospholipids in Krill compared to 7 in Omega 3 fatty acids

 Krill oil appears to be better absorbed than fish oils so supplementation should be 2/3 that of Omega 3 fish oil to account for its increased bioavailability.